deanhoperobertson/Named-Enitty-Recognition/README.md

 # Named-Enitty-Recognition

 This repository explores different techiques used for Named Entity Recognition (NER) on the CONLL 2003 Reuters Dataset.
-The data can be found here: https://www.clips.uantwerpen.be/conll2003/ner/ and is under licience by Reuters.
+The data can be found here: https://www.clips.uantwerpen.be/conll2003/ner/ and is under licence by Reuters.

 ## Models
 ### Feature Engineered